mahhov/bash-scripts/findFile/readme.md

 # what's it do?

-fuzy search file names
+fuzzy search paths & files names

-e.g. `yellow` could match with
+e.g. `yellow` would match with

 `yellowBook.txt`